MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 // The operation definition expects a return type of Result. operation MeasureOneQubit() : Result {
     ...
-    // Measure the qubit in the Z basis, returning a Result type. let result = M(q);
+    // Measure the qubit in the Z-basis, returning a Result type. let result = M(q);
     ...
 ```